IBM/watson-automation/documentation/NLPHelmChart.md

 git clone https://github.ibm.com/isv-assets/watson-automation
 ```

-You must edit this file to accept the Watson NLP license by setting the following property:
+You must edit the values.yaml file to accept the Watson NLP license by setting the following property:

 ```sh
 acceptLicense: true